-Study site
+Study Site

 The research was conducted in the Dawlatzai Village of Gardez District, Paktya Province, Afghanistan (Fig. 1).
 The village is about 5 km from south of Gardez city, which is the capital of Paktya Province.
-About 1,850 families live in the village and 80% of the population is depending on agriculture and animal husbandry for livelihood.
+About 1,850 families live in the village and 80% of the population depends on agriculture and animal husbandry for livelihood.